 An additional feature in the 1LT model is an MP3 player.
 The 2LT edition adds antilock brakes, a leather-wrapped steering wheel and gearshift, and Pioneer audio.
 Heated leather seats are optional with both LT groups.

 Two engines are offered in the HHR.
-Standard in LS and 1LT models, an Ecotec 2.2-liter four-cylinder produces an estimated 145 horsepower and 155 pounds-feet of torque.
-An Ecotec 2.4-liter four-cylinder that generates an estimated 171 hp and 162 pounds-feet of torque is standard in the 2LT and optional in the 1LT.
-Both engines mate with either a Getrag five-speed-manual gearbox or a four-speed-automatic transmission.
+Standard in LS and 1LT models, an Ecotec 2.2-liter four-cylinder produces 149 horsepower and 152 pounds-feet of torque.
+An Ecotec 2.4-liter four-cylinder that generates 175 hp and 165 pounds-feet of torque is standard in the 2LT and optional in the 1LT.
+Both engines mate with either a Getrag five-speed manual gearbox or a four-speed automatic transmission.

-Antilock brakes are standard on 2LT models.
+Antilock brakes are standard on 2LT models, though they're disc/drum instead of the more surefooted all-disc type.
 Traction control is available only with the automatic transmission.
-Side curtain-type airbags are optional.
+Side curtain airbags are optional, but side-impact airbags for the front seats are not available.

 Commanding looks aren't the only attraction of Chevrolet's retro wagon.
 Judged by performance and comfort attributes, as well as solid build quality, the HHR is actually one of GM's most appealing vehicles.